Darrington Sentimore

-Darrington Sentimore (born February 17, 1990) is a former American football defensive lineman.
+Darrington Sentimore (born February 17, 1990) is an American former football defensive lineman.

 High school career

 Sentimore was a standout athlete at Destrehan High School in Destrehan, Louisiana.
 Under head coach Stephen Robicheaux, Sentimore would put together a stellar high school career.
 As a junior in 2007, he recorded 120 tackles, 47 tackles for loss, and 16 sacks.
 As a senior in 2008, he recorded 78 tackles and six sacks.
 He was named All-State three times in his career.
 His accolades allowed for a stellar recruiting resume.
 The Rivals.com recruiting service had him as the 13th best defensive tackle and the seventh best player from the state of Louisiana.
 The Scout.com recruiting service had him as the 23rd best defensive end.
 ESPNU had him ranked as the 20th best defensive tackle.
 In the end, he was rated as a four-star recruit.
 After a long recruiting process that involved several schools, including LSU, Oklahoma, Auburn, Tennessee, Miami, Ole Miss, Arkansas, Nebraska, Michigan, Texas A&M, and Mississippi State.
 Sentimore would commit to play for the University of Alabama under head coach Nick Saban.